Reiryoku-Technologies/Mida-Plugin-Template/src/README.md

-This directory contains the plugin main source code.
+The plugin main source code